pennersr/django-allauth/docs/providers.rst

     by phone or credit card.
 To be on the safe side, the default is to treat e-mail addresses from Facebook as unverified.
 But, if you feel that is too paranoid, then use this setting to mark them as verified.
+Due to lack of an official statement from the side of Facebook, attemps have been made to
+    `reverse engineer the meaning of the verified flag <https://stackoverflow.com/questions/14280535/is-it-possible-to-check-if-an-email-is-confirmed-on-facebook>`_.
-Do know that by setting this to `True` you are introducing a security risk.
+    Do know that by setting this to `True` you may be introducing a security risk.

 VERSION:
     The Facebook Graph API version to use.
 The default is `v2.4`.

 App registration (get your key and secret here)
     A key and secret key can be obtained by
     `creating an app <https://developers.facebook.com/apps>`_.
     After registration you will need to make it available to the public.
     In order to do that your app first has to be `reviewed by Facebook <https://developers.facebook.com/docs/apps/review>`_.

 Development callback URL